 A young friend and former student of mine recently asked her Facebook network for suggestions as to what books she ought to buy as first steps in building a serious Jewish library.
 Although her request welcomed the nerdy, I have striven to recommend for a broad base of reader/collectors.
 This struck me as a wonderful opportunity, not only to share my own opinions, but also to groupsource on Rebecca’s behalf (and possibly learn about some books I hadn’t been previously familiar with).

 Having been schooled in the concept of original texts rather than what my rebbe used to call “about” books, I confess that Talmud itself is missing from my library, as is most philosophy.
-I do have a fair amount of sociology—who can imagine a Jewish library without Irving Howe’s World of Our Fathers or Zborowski and Herzog’s romanticized study of the shtetl, Life is With People?
-And Rebecca’s library should include some Jewish history, including Jonathan Sarna’s American Judaism and Michael Meyer’s history of Reform Judaism, Response to Modernity.
+I do have a fair amount of sociology; who can imagine a Jewish library without Irving Howe’s World of Our Fathers or Zborowski and Herzog’s romanticized study of the shtetl, Life is With People?
+And any Jewish library should include some Jewish history, including Jonathan Sarna’s American Judaism and Michael Meyer’s history of Reform Judaism, Response to Modernity.

-Rabbi Freehof was of course our great posek, writer of responsa answering questions about contemporary Reform interpretations of Jewish law, and I am proud to own several collections of his writings in this vein—but our movement’s current chief posek is Rabbi Mark Washofsky, and Rebecca’s reference library should include his comprehensive guide to current Reform practice, Jewish Living.
+Rabbi Freehof was of course our great posek, writer of responsa answering questions about contemporary Reform interpretations of Jewish law, and I am proud to own several collections of his writings in this vein—but our Movement’s chief posek is Rabbi Mark Washofsky, and any Jewish reference library should include his comprehensive guide to current Reform practice, Jewish Living.
 Depending on her use of texts in Hebrew and/or Yiddish, she might want dictionaries.
 And a nice capper to any reference collection would be a book of quotations; I personally prefer Rabbi Joseph Baron’s to Leo Rosten’s.

 This post represents a selective and idiosyncratic overview of my own library; and I invite argument, dissension, supplemental suggestions of titles, authors, and categories.
-In any event, I wish Rebecca hatzlacha, success, in creating a collection that speaks to her particular Jewish interests and helps enrich her Yiddishe neshama, her Jewish soul.
+In any event, I wish those seeking to build a Jewish library much hatzlacha, success, in creating a collection that speaks to their particular Jewish interests and helps enrich their Jewish souls.